AFRICA SALON is a global ORGANIzATION

 OUR PITCH FOR ARTS + culture

 Discussions of African development consistently leave out arts and culture.
-While public health, education, and strong governance are all key to African progress, AFRICA SALON believes that photography, pop music, indie film, style, travel, and tech have powerful roles to play in Africa’s economic growth, international relations, and—perhaps most importantly—our self-actualization.
-Artistic representation and cultural production have the (soft) power to affect both popular consciousness and foreign policy regarding African nations and people of African descent.
-Increased representation has the potential to improve Africans’ quality of life both locally and globally.
-As industries like Nigeria’s Nollywood become increasingly important forces in African economies and societies, AFRICA SALON insists that in addition to doctors, lawyers, and engineers, we need more Chimamanda Ngozi Adichies, Wangechi Mutus, and Fuse ODGs.
+While public health, education, and strong governance are all key to African progress, AFRICA SALON believes that photography, music, film, style, travel, and tech all have powerful roles to play in Africa’s economic growth, international relations, and—perhaps most importantly—our self-actualization.
+Artistic representation and cultural production have the (soft) power to effect positive change, from popular consciousness to foreign policy, in regards to people of African descent across the globe.
+As industries like Nigeria’s Nollywood become increasingly important forces in African economies and societies, AFRICA SALON insists that in addition to doctors, lawyers, and engineers, we need more Chimamanda Ngozi Adichies, Lynette Yiadom-Boakyes, and Babes Wodumos.

 Rethink your preconceptions of the continent, and forget what you know about African festivals.
 Welcome to AFRICA SALON.